 In the table view below, FXGen shows all the SDKs found in Xcode, and it will check the ones that Fire does not already have

-.fx files for.
-You can also optionally check SDKs marked as "(already imported)" to re-import them.
+.fx files for by default.
+You can also optionally check SDKs marked as "(already imported)", if you want to to re-import them anyway.

 Finally, you can specify compiler back-end mode to import for, Toffee or Island, as well as the destination folder where FXGen should put the finished

 .fx files, at the bottom.

-Click "Import" to start the import process, and FXGen will launch the import script in Terminal, where you can see its progress.
+Click "Import" to start the import process, and FXGen will launch the import script and show the "Activity" window, where you can see the progress.

 Depending on the size and scope of the SDKs, this can take several mintes or longer; you can close the FXGen sheet and continue working in the mean time.